 The HappyPaci's nipple is longer than other contenders in our review, which could cause some younger babies to gag.
 We noticed that our six-month-old tester's top lip would occasionally come over the pacifier's top, which implies the sizing may not be compatible with this child.
 This observation is specific to our tester, and it does not mean the HappyPaci will not fit your child of the same age as every child is different.
 We recommend this pacifier to families using Dr. Brown's bottles and would like a pacifier with a similar shape to make the transition easier.

-The MAM Air Night stands out among the competition with its glow-in-the-dark button, making it easier for babies and parents to locate the pacifier in the middle of the night.
-To maintain the pacifier's glow, keep it in the light during the day, but not direct sun.
+The MAM Air Night stands out among the competition with its glow-in-the-dark button, making it easier to locate in the middle of the night.
 Another noteworthy feature is its minimal shield, allowing generous airflow, which is excellent for babies with sensitive skin.
-The orthodontic nipple is silicone, and the shield is plastic, both BPA-free.
-It is available in various colors and patterns, plus each set comes with a plastic sanitizer case.
-During testing, our little tester could grab and hold this pacifier with ease.
-We also like that the case helps keep the set of pacifiers together in the diaper bag and safe from germs.
+The orthodontic nipple is silicone, and the shield is plastic, both are BPA-free.
+It is available in various colors and patterns, and each set comes with a plastic sanitizer case.
+During testing, our little tester could easily grab and hold this pacifier.
+We also like that the case helps keep the pacifier together in the diaper bag and safer from germs.

 With concerns regarding plastic and the potential of leaching chemicals, we feel that sanitizing the pacifier in its plastic sanitizer case is not the best method.
-We think the old-fashioned boiling water method works just fine.
+Instead, we think the old-fashioned boiling water method works fine.
 Also, the pacifier is not of one-piece construction, and there is potential for water to enter the nipple, leaving moisture for germs to grow.
-Nonetheless, we recommend this product to families who will appreciate the glow in the dark feature and minimal shield with extra airflow, reducing the chance of skin irritation for their little one.
+Nonetheless, we recommend this product to families who will appreciate the glow-in-the-dark feature and minimal shield with extra airflow, reducing the chance of skin irritation for their little one.